-If you have not seen it, the concept is a fully independent suspension mounted on each side of the trailer.
+If you have not seen it, the concept is a fully independent suspension that mounts on each side of the trailer.
 The idea eliminates the axle tube that crosses the trailer.
-In the pure form, it increases ground clearance and partially isolates axle input.
+In the pure form, it increases ground clearance and helps isolate axle input.
 There are various methods of axle-less suspension, but in this post we’ll discuss details of one type with an elastomer in compression for spring force and damping.
 It’s different from a torsion axle in the way the elastomer (rubber) compresses, but the properties are similar.

-Other manufacturers use springs and sometimes shock absorbers for the same ‘independent’ or axle-less trailer suspension.
-Also, one side torsion axle attachments offer a similar axle-less type function.
+Other manufacturers use springs or airbags and sometimes shock absorbers for an ‘independent’ or axle-less trailer suspension.
+Also, singe side torsion axle stubs offer a similar axle-less function.
 However, for simplicity, this article will focus on the Timbren suspension modules.
 Other types may or may not be similar.

 First Things First

 Disclaimer: This is NOT a definitive answer about the Timbren or any other products, because I don’t have first hand experience.
 However, I do have good experience with other Timbren products, like their Suspension Enhancement Systems.
 This post is about what I read and what I see, coupled with good engineering judgement and axles 101.
 This is just one perspective, so use it with other available information as you make decisions.

 The Axle-Less Trailer Suspension

 As noted above, and in the images here from eTrailer.com, the Timbren product consists of 2 modules, a left and a right, that attach to a trailer frame and provide independent suspension for a wheel on each side of the trailer.
 The design is a trailing arm style — generally good for stable action.
 The image shows both the left side and the right side oriented as on a trailer.
 They come with a neutral height like this one, or with a 4″ drop for a lower trailer bed height.
-I understand they also come with a lift for even more clearance.
+They also come with a lift for even more clearance.

 In general, I like the product.
 It’s not just a spring of rubber, they also include a chunk for rebound control.
 Also, the overall construction seems well thought through and stout.

 Things You Might See